astralfrontier/sentinels/src/documentation.md

 Use Notion's bold, italics, and underline system where appropriate.
 The tool will automatically handle the marked-up text, including newlines, bold, italicized, and underlined text.
 It does not support Notion text colors.

+# Nemesis and Opening Lines

+The "Relationships" table covers Nemesis identifiers and opening lines.

+To add a Nemesis to a hero, villain, or individual card, add a row in Relationships.
+The name should be `Expansion.IdentifierCharacter` (the "Character" part at the end will be automatically removed).
+Then, go to the hero/villain/card entry, and click on Nemesis to add a relation.

+To add an opening line, add a row in Relationships.
+The name should be `Expansion.IdentifierCharacter`, or `default` for a default opening line.
+"Spoken By" can be left blank (in which case all hero variants will say the line), or you can pick specific cards that'll speak the line.

 # Special Cases

 ## Flavor Text